Get in Touch

 1. Understanding naive Bayes

-• Core concepts of Bayesian methods
+• Basic concepts of Bayesian methods

-• Probability fundamentals
+• Probability

 • Joint probability

-• Conditional probability using Bayes' theorem
+• Conditional probability with Bayes' theorem

 • The naive Bayes algorithm

-• Naive Bayes classification
+• The naive Bayes classification

 • The Laplace estimator

-• Applying numeric features with naive Bayes
+• Using numeric features with naive Bayes

 2. Understanding decision trees

-• Divide and conquer strategies
+• Divide and conquer

 • The C5.0 decision tree algorithm

-• Selecting the optimal split
+• Choosing the best split

-• Pruning decision trees
+• Pruning the decision tree

 3. Understanding neural networks